Skip to main content

 }

-Use data-ad-format="fluid" with data-ad-layout="in-article" for ads that automatically size themselves to blend naturally between content items.
+data-ad-format="fluid" with data-ad-layout="in-article" produces a unit that auto-sizes to blend between content items.

 function InterstitialAd({ onClose }) {